 Bound For Glory 2019 was a night that saw Impact continue it's hot streak of consistency whilst also being an event that was loaded with Indy stars, legends, and future hall of famers alike.

 With big moves like their debut to AXS TV and a brand new year on the horizon, Impact were looking to hit a home run with this event and it's safe to say they did a good job.

-But with that said, there are few things surrounding this event that some people might not know of, so I'm here to tell you about ten interesting facts about the final pay per view for Impact Wrestling in 2019.
+But with that said, there are few things surrounding this event that some people might not know of so with that all said, here are Ten Interesting Facts About Bound For Glory 2019.

 10. Some Of The Roster Were Given Pay Raises a Few Days Following The Event